barryosull/interfaces-workshop/plan.md

 	- Extract Guzzle API calls, hide behind interface
 	- Use a fake implementation in the acceptance tests
 - Task 3: Showing off
-	- Add redis caching to the contacts list
+	- Implement a cache for getting the list of contacts
+	- Write a cache in both Redis and a file system
+	- Make it easy to switch one version for another
+	- Time how fast each cache is
-	- Make it easy to use with or without a cache
+	- Make it easy to enable or disable the timer
 	- Cache must be cleared when a user is stored

 ## Workshop implementation: